 \subsection{Ablation Studies}

 We provide ablation results for oriented normal estimation in Table~\ref{tab:ablation} (a)-(d), which are discussed as follows.

-\textbf{(a) Feature Encoding}.
-(1) We realize the oriented normal estimation without using the patch encoding or the shape encoding.
-(2) The distance-based weight $w$ is not used in both patch encoding and shape encoding.
+\textbf{(a) Feature Encoding}. (i) We realize the oriented normal estimation without using the patch encoding or the shape encoding. (ii) The distance-based weight $w$ is not used in both patch encoding and shape encoding.

 \textbf{(b) Module $\mathcal{H}$}.
 The attention-weighted normal prediction module $\mathcal{H}$ is replaced with simple MLP layers.